Consistency of Spectral Clustering on Hierarchical Stochastic Block Models

 By definition of $\td{K}$, $np_{\es} = \lambda_{n-1}^{*}\le \cdots \lambda_{n-\td{K}}^{*} < n\ubar{p}_{*} \le \lambda^{*}_{n-\td{K}-1}$.
 Let

 By Theorem \ref{thm:eigen}, $\td{K}\le K$ and thus

-Throughout the rest of the proof we will fix $j = \td{k}$ and depress the subscript $j$ when no confusion can arise.
-This option guarantees sufficiently large eigen-gap so the off-the-shelf technical tools can be applied directly to obtain meaningful perturbation bounds.
+Throughout the rest of the proof we will fix $j = \td{j}$ and depress the subscript $j$ when no confusion can arise.
+This option guarantees a sufficiently large eigengap so that the off-the-shelf technical tools can be applied directly to obtain meaningful perturbation bounds.